 How come such beauty has been hiding from tourism?
-It’s a bit far from airports and connections but it’s really a jewel in the jungle.
+It’s a bit far from airports and connections, but it’s really a jewel in the jungle.

 I ended up staying there for 4 nights.
 I loved it, especially staying in a Cabaña on the silent river.
-It was really soothing for the soul! but I had to move on with my trip and I went to check out another Pueblo Magico, Palizada.
+It was really soothing for the soul!
+But I had to move on with my trip, and I went to check out another Pueblo Magico, Palizada.

 PANTANOS DE CENTLA

-I drove through Ciudad del Carmen where I was told not to stay as it is known as a little dangerous.
+I drove through Ciudad del Carmen, where I was told not to stay as it is known as a little dangerous.
 So I listened and moved on towards Isla Aguada.

 There I stayed one night because I wanted to take the dolphin tour.
 Fishermen organize these tours to see the dolphins that are living freely in the lagoon.
-The only possible way I would accept to join an organized tour.
-I manage to join somebody else’s boat so I paid only 200 pesos.
+The only possible way I would agree to join an organized tour.
+I manage to join somebody else’s boat, so I paid only 200 pesos.
 10 used.
 The cost of the boat for a private tour would have cost 700 pesos for one person.

-I did see one dolphin but I couldn’t catch it with the camera. he was playing happily hide and seek with us.
+I did see one dolphin, but I couldn’t catch it with the camera. he was playing happily hide and seek with us.
 It’s always a precious gift when I see one of those beautiful mammals in their natural habitat.

-My next stop was Miguel Colorado, the only cenote in the state of Campeche and then I was heading towards Campeche city finally!
+My next stop was Miguel Colorado, the only cenote in the state of Campeche, and then I was heading towards Campeche city finally!

 That night was all an adventure.
 I rode a motorbike with a girl driving me to see a 300 mt deep cenote in the middle of nowhere where millions of baths every night come out altogether in search of food ( and a white owl hunting them).
-We were in the dark by ourselves and she candidly exclaimed “thank god I thought to bring a light” Oh well.. yes thank God you did, I thought”.
-I wasn’t scared though.
+We were in the dark by ourselves, and she candidly exclaimed, “thank god I thought to bring a light” Oh well.. yes, thank God you did, I thought”.
+I wasn’t scared, though.
 She was quite confident and knew the area.
-It got very dark when the bats finally came out and we were in the middle of the jungle with just one little torch!
+It got very dark when the bats finally came out, and we were in the middle of the jungle with just one little torch!
 It was hilarious.

-When I reached Champoton I felt terribly sick and I had to spend 4 days in the hospital, but that’s the side effect of going for adventures and adventure it was indeed.
+When I reached Champoton, I felt terribly sick, and I had to spend 4 days in the hospital, but that’s the side effect of going for adventures, and adventure it was indeed.
 In the town of Champoton, which I haven’t heard of before, I found an amazing doctor who looked after me as if I was her daughter.
 It felt good.